 Use Discussions to create options for text-based conversations.

 Use Assignments to collect and evaluate papers or other work.

 Use Tests & Quizzes to deliver and score quizzes or exams.

 Tests & Quizzes offers a wide variety of question types, including multiple choice, matching, true/false, short answer/essay, and file upload.
 Quizzes or exams can be configured to be available during a particular time period, and can also include time limits that begin when the student starts working and submit when the designated time has expired.

 UVACollab includes a Gradebook tool, which displays entered grades using a spreadsheet layout.
 It includes the ability to separate items into categories, to apply weights to calculate items as a particular percentage of the course grade, and to export course grades to SIS.

 Tip: Updating your gradebook with the latest items and grades is an important way to prepare for the unexpected.
 If you become sick and are unable to continue teaching, your colleagues will need this information as they assist you in completing your courses.

 UVACollab Support and other teams and individuals throughout the University are here to support you during this time.
 Contact UVACollab Support for assistance with any of the tools or features available in UVACollab.
 The Teaching Continuity website (opens in new window) also includes contact information for support staff (opens in new window) for most schools and related organizations.

-General information and updates regarding COVID-19 are available on the Return to Grounds page.
+General information and updates regarding COVID-19 are available on the Coronavirus Information (opens in new window) page.